 “It would be a good idea.
 In cases with multiple murders, often the same pathologist makes a connection we overlook.”

-“I will guarantee that Doctor Janiak is available,” Basia said, and tossed aside her cigarette.
-Its butt, rusty with her lipstick, rolled down the riverbank, compromising the forensic field.
+“I will guarantee that Doctor Nagorski is available.”
+Director Husarska tossed aside her cigarette.
+Its butt, stained with red lipstick, rolled down the riverbank.

-“Good,” Jay replied, and looked around to take in the whole site.
-He had only seen the other victims in photographs, but a lot was different.
-They had been killed somewhere else; cleaned up, dressed and brought to the riverbank to be displayed—their only visible wound their ruined cheek.
-Across the river, a ray of sun broke through the thinning clouds to reflect off the new snow clinging to a church’s twin copper spires.
-“The other victims were all found on the other side of the river,” Jay was reminded.
+Across the river, a ray of sun, breaking through thinning clouds, reflected off the snow clinging to a church’s twin copper spires.
+“The other victims were all found on the other side of the river,” he said.
 “On the Praga side.”

-Basia lit another cigarette.
-“It is nothing.
-Only the courier, he comes from a different direction this time.”
+“It’s nothing,” the policewoman replied, lighting another cigarette.
+“So the courier comes from a different direction this time.”

-No one answered.
-No one had one.
-They took a moment to ponder the lifeless man on the ground, and finally Basia asked, “Why does a man cut a face like that?”
+No one ventured a guess as they pondered the lifeless man on the ground.
+“Why does a man cut a face like that?”
+Basia finally asked.

 “It’s a signature,” Jay said.
-“He wants us to know that it’s him.”
+“The killer wants us to know that it’s him.”

 “But why does a man cut like that?
 What is inside him to do such a thing?
-We have not such experiences in Poland.”
+We have no such experiences in Poland.”